 Your audience follows you for entertainment and value, not constant advertisements.
 Maintain that balance, and your sponsored content will perform significantly better.

 Not every campaign is worth your time, even if the CPM looks attractive.
-I've learned to ask these questions before accepting any campaign:
+These are some pointers to consider before taking the plunge.

 Audience Alignment Checklist: